Kendallyn/api-capstone-movie-recommendation-search/README.md

 Live site for Movie Search http://websitehere.com

 ## Techincal:
--Front End used for app: HTML5, CSS3, JavaScript, jQuery -App is responsive on mobile, tablets, and desktop viewports -TasteDive API used to provide movie search results
+-Built with: HTML5, CSS3, JavaScript, jQuery
+-TasteDive API used to provide movie search results -App is responsive on mobile, tablets, and desktop viewports